-All breastfeeding moms need support, but when breastfeeding mamas go back to work they need two very specific kinds of support: time and a clean, private space to pump.
+All breastfeeding moms need support, but when breastfeeding mamas go back to work they need two very specific kinds of support: adequate break time and a clean, private space to pump.

-Breastfeeding women are following the health recommendations to exclusively breastfeed for 6 months (for 12 months if possible), but the stark reality is that the vast majority of working mothers in America still lack the support they need to continue breastfeeding.
-According to Ovia Health’s “Motherhood in America” report, 70% of moms want better breastfeeding support and 29% of women who returned to work report not feeling supported at all by their employer.
+Both the American Academy of Pediatrics and the World Health Organization recommend exclusive breastfeeding for 6 months (and for 12 months or longer when possible).
+But the reality is that the majority of working mothers in America lack the support they need to continue breastfeeding.
+According to Ovia Health’s “Motherhood in America” report, 70% of moms want better breastfeeding support, and 29% of women don't feel supported at all by their employer.

-Providing breastfeeding employees with a clean and private place to pump is not only the right thing to do, it’s also the best thing to do when it comes to recruiting and retaining female employees.
-A report from The United States Office of Personnel Management found that employers who implement lactation workplace programs have a 94% retention rate of female employees, compared to the national average of 59%.
-In addition, workplaces that provide support for their breastfeeding employees benefit from greater employee loyalty and improved overall morale.
-Supporting breastfeeding employees is a win for everyone and ensures healthy babies, happy mamas, and successful workplaces.
+Providing breastfeeding employees with a private place to pump is doing the right thing.
+But even more importantly, it’s also the best thing when it comes to recruiting and retaining female employees.
+The United States Office of Personnel Management found that employers who implement lactation workplace programs have a 94% retention rate of female employees, compared to the national average of 59%.
+In addition, workplaces that provide support for breastfeeding employees benefit from greater employee loyalty and improved overall morale.
+Supporting breastfeeding employees is a win for everyone by ensuring healthy babies, happy moms, and successful workplaces.

 Schools support and celebrate student success, so it’s time they also supported and celebrated teachers.
 The school day is busy and teachers are even busier, but providing a dedicated space to pump signals that schools are fully committed to the wellbeing and wellness of all children from day one.